Pakistan: Deadly clashes as banned Islamist party continues protest | DW | 23.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Violent clashes between police and supporters of the radical Tehreek-e-Labaik Pakistan party broke out in Lahore on Friday as the group started marching to Islamabad to demand the release of their jailed leader.
+Violent clashes between police and supporters of the radical Tehreek-e-Labaik Pakistan party broke out in Lahore on Friday as the group started marching to Islamabad to demand the release of its jailed leader.

 Thousands of supporters of a banned Islamist party clashed with riot police as they marched towards Islamabad

-Spokesperson Saddam Bukhari also said hundreds more had been injured due to the brutal use of force by police.
+Spokesperson Saddam Bukhari also said hundreds more had been injured after the brutal use of force by police.

-Thousands of TLP supportes have blocked roads and fired projectiles on the second straight day of clashes with police.
+Thousands of TLP supporters have blocked roads and fired projectiles on the second straight day of clashes with police.

-Rizvi was arrested last year during demonstrations against the publication in France of caricatures of Islam's Prophet Muhammad.
+Rizvi was arrested in 2020 during demonstrations against the publication in France of caricatures of Islam's Prophet Muhammad.

 The Pakistani government and TLP have formed committees to hold talks to end the demonstrations.